-This trip was a great opportunity for students to practise their English, expand their cultural horizons, and have a great time in a beautiful museum.
+This Easter Egg Hunt was a great opportunity for students to practise their English, expand their cultural horizons, and have a great time in a beautiful museum.
 In the end, though, there was only one winner, our afternoon B1 class who won free tickets to go bowling in two weeks’ time.
 See you then, as the Ingla adventure continues…

 As soon as we were through the doors everyone fanned out in their teams, searching high and low for the elusive Chinese throne, Egyptian minbar, and epic painting of St George by Italian Renaissance painter, Raphael.
 Our students stretched their English to the limit and helped each other admirably as they raced around the V&A and the WhatsApp messages flew fast and furious.
 Every two seconds the Ingla phone buzzed and whistled with new photos and texts from students coming in.
 “Is this it?”
 “Have I got it right?”
 “It’s red, and a chair, it must be right!!!”